OpenSKOS/OpenSKOS/application/configs/readme.txt

 ## options.uuid_regexp_prefixes ##

-When pure uuid is used, without prefices, must be an empty string:
+When pure uuid is used, without prefixes, must be an empty string:

 options.uuid_regexp_prefixes = ''